colejohnson66/HyperText/README.md

 ## Subprojects

-HyperText is split into six components:
+HyperText is split into several components:

 | Component    | Description
 |--------------|-------------------------------